fusion809/fusion809.github.io-old2/_posts/2016/03/PKG/03-package-formats/02-archlinux/01-index.md

 ### Arch Linux Packages
 **Arch Linux packages** are xz-compressed tar archives that are built and installed using commands provided by the `pacman` package on Arch Linux.
-ALPs are the package format used by Arch Linux derivatives along with the "independent" distributions, Frugalware Linux and KaOS.
+ALPs are the package format used by Arch Linux derivatives along with the "independent" distributions, Frugalware Linux and KaOS, which also use the pacman package manager.

 #### ALP Contents
 ALPs have the following contents: